pooooony/pooooony/README.md

 - 👋 Hi, I’m @pooooony
-- 👀 I’m interested in sleep
+- 👀 I’m interested in java&python
-- 🌱 I’m currently learning sleep
-- 💞️ I’m looking to collaborate on sleep
+- 💞️ I’m looking to a job
-- 📫 How to reach me ...
+- 🌱 How to reach me ...
+- 📫 ponywind@gmail.com
+- QQ:30311509
+- wechat:coder_Pony

 <!---
 pooooony/pooooony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.